 This report provides a literature review on current (management) techniques to improve nutrient cycling and their effects on CNP flows.
 This review of techniques contributes to the establishment of the baseline of the Nutri2Cycle project against which the solutions from Nutri2Cycle will be assessed.
 The literature review focusses on current techniques and systems that improve the cycling of CNP flows in agriculture.
 This review focuses on four main aspects: 1) emission reduction in animal production, 2) manure processing techniques, 3) precision fertilisation, and 4) mixed farming systems.
+The assessment of the impacts of these existing practices and techniques on CNP flows, provides insight in the current state of the art and environmental performance, which contributes to the first objective of the Nutri2Cycle project to map and comprehensively present the current flows and gaps in C, N and P cycles.
 The main observations from this review are summarised below.